-2021 has been a year where we have seen inflation rising with consumer prices up over 5% year-over-year in August.
-Not to mention increased production costs, staffing wages, labor shortages, and logistics and transportation costs have skyrocketed.
+In 2022, inflation has risen, with consumer prices up over 8% year-over-year.
+Increased production costs, staffing wages, labor shortages, and logistics and transportation costs have skyrocketed.
 Given the challenging external environment, we recommend these four tips to keep your business trajectory on the right path.

 Provide value-added employee benefit programs

 Wages are still essential when attracting and retaining top talent.
-However, with the rise in remote and hybrid working, unlimited vacation packages, and other benefits aside from compensation, the modern workforce seeks flexibility.
+However, the modern workforce seeks flexibility with the rise in remote and hybrid working, unlimited vacation packages, and other benefits aside from compensation.
 This transition is different from traditional working structures.
 Accordingly, companies seeking feedback from their applicant pools and employees can obtain critical data to draw insights into their personnel decisions and retention.

 Develop alternate supply chains sources and solutions

 Vendors and suppliers in your supply chain that historically deliver on time are now having issues.
 Depending on the geographic location of your sources, it could be advantageous to explore domestic or alternate offshore locations.
 More importantly, when seeking solutions to strengthen the supply chain, it is critical to consider the shipping, transportation, and logistical struggles.
 Overall, the goal is to meet the demand of your business and deliver on time.
 Losing profitable contracts is a way to go out of business.

 Develop internal solutions

 The easy answer is always to outsource critical functions.
 From outsourcing recruiting to a staffing agency, sales to an independent sales organization (ISO), or accounting to an external firm.
 However, when we develop the resources internally to combat the external forces, we have subject-matter experts readily available to pivot quickly in our business.